What Do the Letters on a German License Plate Mean? The Complete Anatomy

 Are German license plates legal to put on the front of my car in the US?

 It depends entirely on your state's laws.
-In states that only require a rear US license plate (like Tennessee, Florida, or Pennsylvania), you can legally mount a novelty German plate on the front bumper.
-In states that require both front and rear official state plates, mounting a European plate over or instead of your state plate can result in a ticket.
+In states that only require a rear US license plate, you can legally mount a novelty German plate on the front bumper.
+In states requiring both front and rear official state plates, mounting a European plate can result in a ticket.

 What material are authentic German plates made from?

-Real German plates are stamped from heavy-duty aluminum with a highly reflective white coating.
-The black lettering is deeply embossed into the metal, not printed on flat plastic.
+Real German plates are stamped from 1mm thick, DIN-certified heavy-duty aluminum with a highly reflective white coating.
+The black lettering is deeply embossed into the metal using a hydraulic press, not printed on flat plastic.

 Do I need a special frame to mount a European plate?

 Yes.
-Standard European plates measure 520 mm x 110 mm (roughly 20.5 x 4.3 inches).
+Standard European plates measure 520 mm x 110 mm.
 A standard US license plate bracket will not fit.
-You will need a specific European plate mounting frame to attach it securely without drilling into the plate itself.
+You will need a specific European plate mounting frame that adapts to US factory bumper holes to attach it securely.